coilhq/mucoa/README.md

   * Opening balance of `100` units
   * `70` units received from A
   * `170` units sent to C
-* Total liquidity backed by collateral remains constant = `300` units
+* Total liquidity backed by collateral remains constant = `300` units.
 * Participant B can no longer clear payments because B's liquidity is exhausted.
 * The goal of settlement is to get liquidity back to what it was before clearing.

+> TODO @jason Drop this section...
 ### Invariants
 * A transfer will typically be performed as a 2phase commit
   * The liquidity will be reserved until a commit on the transfer is performed